fishfolk/jumpy/book/src/editor.md

 There are 3 main areas of the UI for designing your level: the **tool selector**, **map**, and **layers list**.
 Perhaps the most important area is the map as it acts as a preview of your level.
 The tool selector and layers list are available as toolbars that provide a set of tools for you to edit and examine your level as needed.

 ![Screenshot of editor user interface with each major area highlighted.](./assets/editor_gui_highlights.png)

-**Note: Icons are not yet available for the tool selector.
-The first one is the tile placement tool and the second is the eraser tool.**

 ### Toolbars